Eton College: Prefects

+The position of the Head Boys of Eton is divided into four roles: President of Pop, Chairman of Pop, Captain of the School and Captain of the Oppidans.
+The first two are the leaders of Pop and the latter two are the leaders of Sixth Form Select.
+Captain of the School and Captain of the Oppidans are also in Pop and in the Monarch (rowing prefect body) ex officio.

-In the era of Queen Elizabeth I there were two praepostors in every form, who noted down the names of absentees.
+In the era of Queen Elizabeth I, there were two praepostors in every form, who noted down the names of absentees.
 Until the late 19th century, there was a praepostor for every division of the school.

-Sport
+Extra–curricular activities

+Sports

 Sport is a feature of Eton; which has nearly 200 acres of playing fields and amenity land.
 The names of the playing fields include Agar's Plough, Dutchman's, Upper Club, Lower Club, Sixpenny/The Field, and Mesopotamia (situated between two streams and often shortened to "Mespots").